 First up…because every good lunch starts with a dirty martini…

 This is turtle soup.
-Yes, it contains turtle and, yes, it tasted delicious.
+I believe it contains veal rather that turtle.
+Either way, it tasted delicious.
 Better still, the waiter added a dash of Amontillado sherry at the table, which enhanced the flavours.
-If you’re looking for a flavour comparator, I’d say that it tasted like ox-tail soup.

 My kind of salad – covered in delicious toppings.
 The salad was huge, so I only ate half of it (because, clearly, salad is the most filling food).